okayama1/Gitexample/README.md

 # Gitexample

-This is a git example
+This is a git example for the git workshop